Rafael-soares-oliveira/project001/tests/README.md

 - - <b>How it works:</b> It defines a set of expected column names for news articles and checks that this set is a subset of the columns in the DataFrame returned by _get_news_data.

 ## Test Documentation for _02_intermediate Pipeline
 This section provides a detailed overview of the unit tests for the _02_intermediate Kedro pipeline.
-The primary goal of this pipeline is to transform the raw data into a cleaned and structured format.
+The primary goal of this pipeline is to transform the raw data into a cleaned data without changing the original structure.
 These tests ensure that the data transformation and ingestion nodes (_transform_data and ingest_transformed_data) are robust and handle various scenarios correctly.

 `Test Class: TestIntermediatePipeline`
 All tests are organized within the TestIntermediatePipeline class.
 This class uses a setup_method to define common parameters used across multiple tests, such as tickers.